 International Baccalaureate Organization

 Social responsibility forms a fundamental building block of the International Baccalaureate curricula.
-Starting with three-year olds in Early Learning and continuing to Grade 12, our students learn to consider how their actions impact the people and environment around them.
-In the Primary Years, teachers weave aspects of social responsibility into the curricular programmes and work done in the Units of Inquiry.
+Starting with three-year olds in Early Learning and continuing to Grade 12, our students consider how their actions impact the people and environment around them.
+In the Primary Years, teachers weave social responsibility into the curricular programmes and work done in the Units of Inquiry.
 In the Middle and Diploma Years, service is a core component of the curriculum.
-Students have increased accountability for this aspect of the curriculum as they progress through school..
+Students have increased accountability for this aspect of the curriculum as they progress through school.

 Service as Action

-Service as Action in the Middle Years Programme (MYP) is key to developing the compassion and understanding necessary for our students to develop into responsible global citizens.
+Service as Action in the Middle Years Programme (ages 11 - 16) is key to developing the compassion and understanding necessary for our students to develop into responsible global citizens.
 All students in the MYP engage in meaningful, authentic service that also has an action component.
 This means students not only identify needs in their local community and beyond, but they take action on them.

-Our Service as Action Programme enables students to make connections between what they learn in the classroom and the outside world.
-This extends their learning and frames it into a real-world context.
+This programme enables students to make connections between what they learn in the classroom and the outside world.
+It also extends their learning and frames it into a real-world context.
 As Cathryn Berger Kaye writes, when working on service learning projects: